How to Dissolve an LLC in Maine? (Step by Step Guide)

 - File the Articles of Dissolution or Certificate of Cancellation to the Maine Secretary of the State by mail, fax, or in person.

-Steps to Dissolve an LLC in Maine
+6 Steps to Dissolving an LLC in Maine

 Close all tax accounts including business taxes, filed federal taxes, and any other tax obligations registered under your Maine business name.